-Around the bungalow there is much to see and do.
-Long walks on the beach to both Ulla bay or Elephant Rock and beyond are wonderful way while away the days.
-There is excellent swimming and surfing near Elephant rock and in Ulla bay.
+Around the bungalow, there is much to see and do.
+Long walks on the beach to both Ulla bay or Elephant Rock and beyond are a lovely way to while away the days.
+There are excellent swimming and surfing spots near Elephant rock and in Ulla bay.
 Boat rides, dolphin watching, fishing trips can be arranged.
 Outings to Okanda Hindu temple and Kudimbigala Jungle Hermitage can be organised through the helpful staff at the bungalow.

 Safaris to Kumana bird sanctuary (part of Yala National Park): great for bird watching, spotting of wild boar, deer, elephants, wild buffalo, crocodile and even leopard if you are lucky.
 Lahugala National Park is also situated in this area and is famous for its big herds of elephants.
 There are also numerous ancient temples in the area which have not been crowded with tourists yet as hardly anyone knows them, and the staff will be happy to take you there.

-Arugam Bay itself is one of the world's great surf points.
+Arugam Bay itself is one of the world's greatest surf points.
 Surfing is best here between May and September.